 Travel figures prominently in goals for the New Year as well as working to stay physically fit.

-Ken plans to take a family vacation to Ireland where his daughter, Martine, will be creating her senior project.
-He hopes his son, Alexander, will get a break from his job in Dalian, China, to join them.
+Ken planned to take a family vacation to Ireland where his daughter, Martine, was to create her senior project.
+He hoped his son, Alexander, would get a break from his job in Dalian, China, to join them.

-Jeannette Paladino, Write Speak Sell, told me she makes the same three resolutions every year (which she borrowed from her brother,) “No more coulda, shoulda, wouldas; stay fit; and have fun!”
+Jeannette Paladino, Write Speak Sell, told us she makes the same three resolutions every year (which she borrowed from her brother,) “No more coulda, shoulda, wouldas; stay fit; and have fun!”

 Lou had a string of personal goals.
 We didn’t want to leave any out.
 Here they are: “Remembering that our health is our number one priority — have lost too many friends and others having health issues; enjoying life and making more time for friends; hugging my dog, Presto, every day.
 Just doing it — an invitation, an opportunity, I plan to go for it; refurbishing my kitchen so I can entertain and cook in New York; going to Paris every chance I get; being the best grandmother for the sweetest girl there is!”

 Someone who shall remain nameless wants to “lose 25 pounds next year.”
 (There is always one in the crowd!)

 Their Hopes for the World

 Melissa said, “My hope for the world starts at home — I would like the divisiveness in Congress to cease so they find common ground faster, with less nastiness.
 Good to have dissenting options — it’s what makes our country great – but not to the detriment of the country.”

 “I hope for movement in peace between Israel and the Palestinians, a resolution to the conflict in Syria, and a decrease in starvation in the U. S. and the world.
 (Well, one has to think big!),” said Ken Jacobs.